Fortyseven/Vibrance/README.md

 It uses the right-hand CTRL+SHIFT combo as the push-to-talk trigger.
 You can change this to whatever you want, but you'll have to rig it up.

+This is incredibly slow if you use CPU.

 ## Features added

 - Easily extensible one-word or phrase macros, such as "today's date", and simple voice-controlled keyboard inputs.